Undergraduate Research Program

 - Short answer questions (maximum of 1500 characters or approximately 250 words for each response)

 - Please provide a brief description of the proposed research project and how it relates to human performance.
-We strongly recommend working on this with your faculty mentor.
-This does not have to be a completely independent research project and will likely be a current project of interest in your faculty mentor’s lab.
+We recommend working on this with your faculty mentor.
+This does not have to be a completely independent research project; it can be a current project of interest in your faculty mentor’s lab.
 We will help you to craft a research proposal in the Spring course.

 - Why are you interested in participating in this program?
 Include reason(s) you selected your faculty mentor, and if applicable, relevant past experiences and future goals.